-On September 21, 2016 the Company completed a private placement of 5,000 thousand Units at a price of \$0.20 per Unit, for aggregate gross proceeds of \$1,000 thousand.
-Each Unit consisted of one common share and one Common Share purchase warrant.
+During 2017, in connection with the Option Agreement (as described in note 8), RTEC agreed to subscribe for 5,556 thousand Units at a price of \$0.18 per Unit, for aggregate gross proceeds of \$1,000 thousand.
+Each Unit consisted of one common share and one common share purchase warrant.